Chapter 2 – Piano

 These things had a bad effect on the much older Dana and made her heartless, selfish and mean so eventually Valkyrie had to brandish the sword and cut the friendship loose.
 Enough said.

 In Valkyrie’s room that day, the 11-year-old Dana plays the tune over and over.
 I can almost see the notes tickling up and down Valkyrie’s spine.
 Dana was on repeat at Valkyrie’s insistence.
 She wanted to absorb the tune while mimicking the notes with her fingers in mid-air.
-After a while, adult voices came wafting in to the bedroom from down the hallway and Dana gets up to leave.
+After a while, adult voices came wafting in the bedroom from down the hallway and Dana gets up to leave.
 Valkyrie is dead keen to play it over and over again until her fingers know when and where to land.
 Dana looks at Valkyrie but she is staring at the piano and doesn’t look up.
-Only manages a distracted ‘goodbye’.
+Only manages a distracted ‘bye’.

 I don’t look up either.

-I slip out the window, transiting to place where I look at the sky and breath in the palm trees and ferns – not the place of now and that first piano but a place of later – where Valkyrie eventually arrives.
+I slip out the window, transiting to place where I look at the sky and breath in the palm trees and ferns – not the place of now and Valkyries first piano but a place of later – where Valkyrie eventually arrives.
 But before we go to that later room of hers in the forest, I must tell you more about my beloved Valkyrie and the early piano days.

-If I was to say that the piano was sold 6 months later, and that she would instead imagine playing tunes on her teeth and her teeth were piano keys, I would not be lying.
+If I was to say that the piano was sold 6 months later, and that she would instead imagine playing tunes on her teeth and her teeth were different piano keys, I would not be lying.
 As weird as that sounds.
 It is not that her teeth were tuned pieces of enamel – bottom central incisor tooth a concert pitch C major and upper central incisor tooth, a C sharp, and lateral incisor as the next lower note – a D major with a corresponding upper D sharp, although… No, she imagined each tooth was a note, it could be higher or lower depending on the direction of her dental scale.
 The tooth notes were interchangeable, not a proper scale, as some tunes have many notes and several octaves and require more teeth.
-A set of 88 teeth would have made it easier.
+A set of 88 teeth would have made it much easier.

 From the front lawn I, Leerie, felt content.
 I ate my apple and watched her through the open window, curtains flailing in the breeze; little head nodding and fringe flying with each slam of a dissonant chord.
-She was a maestro, possessed.
+She was a maestro, and possessed.

 One strange day when Valkyrie was 7.4, she found herself sitting at a shiny, black baby grand at her new friend Penelope’s house.
 Her friend’s mother was a piano teacher and Valkyrie was to showcase her complete repertoire.
-She ran her wiry, small fingers along the piano’s richly enameled surface feeling its mirrored perfection and caught the mother’s eye in a self conscious moment.
+She ran her wiry, small fingers along the piano’s richly enameled and dust-less surface feeling its mirrored perfection and caught the mother’s eye in a self conscious moment.